Supreme Court appears to favor upholding voting laws lower court found unfair to minorities

 When Washington lawyer Michael A. Carvin, representing the Republican Party of Arizona and defending the laws, said a lower court order invalidating the law would require racial proportionality in all voting laws, Roberts asked why that was a bad thing.

-Why use voting restrictions that burden minority voters disproportionatly “if you can avoid them?”
+Why use voting restrictions that burden minority voters disproportionately “if you can avoid them?”
 Roberts asked.

-Barrett asked Carvin why the Republican Party had an interest in protecting the laws, Carvin responded that eliminating them “would put us at a competitive disadvantage with Democrats.”
+Barrett asked Carvin why the Republican Party had an interest in protecting the laws.
+Carvin responded that eliminating them “would put us at a competitive disadvantage with Democrats.”

 But when lawyers for the other side were up, Roberts — and other conservative justices — pointed out that a commission headed by President Jimmy Carter and former Secretary of State James Baker had advocated just the kind of restrictions on ballot gathering that Arizona had imposed.

 And Arizona has discarded ballots cast by voters in the wrong precinct for years.
-Jessica R. Amunson, representing Arizona’s Democratic secretary of state, ackowledged in questions from Justice Clarence Thomas that only a tiny percentage of minority voters had their ballots discarded because they were cast in the wrong precinct.
+Jessica R. Amunson, representing Arizona’s Democratic secretary of state, acknowledged in questions from Justice Clarence Thomas that only a tiny percentage of minority voters had their ballots discarded because they were cast in the wrong precinct.

-The states contend the laws are necessary to protect against voter fraud, adding that they don’t need evidence of fraud to take prophylactic measures that would contribute to public confidence in the “integrity” of the vote.
+The states contend the laws are necessary to protect against voter fraud, adding that they do not need evidence of fraud to take prophylactic measures that would contribute to public confidence in the “integrity” of the vote.

 Both sides acknowledged the Voting Rights Act requires a look at the “totality” of circumstances.
 For the Democrats, though, that meant the unique way Arizona frequently changes polling places and how geography makes ballot collecting in the state more important for Native Americans and Latinos.